UoB-COMSM0110/2024-group-11/README.md

 ### Developers and users stories
 1. Game Developers and Designers
-- As a developer, I want a robust game engine that supports both 2D and 3D graphics, allowing for flexible and visually stunning gameplay.
+- As a developer, I want a robust game engine that supports 2D and 3D graphics, allowing for flexible and visually stunning gameplay.
 - As a developer, I want an efficient debugging tool that provides real-time insights into the game's performance, helping me identify and fix issues quickly.
 - As a developer, I want an easy-to-use scripting language that allows rapid prototyping and iteration of game mechanics, enhancing the development workflow.
 - As a developer, I want a comprehensive multilayer framework that supports various modes (co-op, competitive) and provides tools for seamless online integration.
-- As a developer, I want documentation that is clear, concise, and regularly updated, enabling me to understand and implement new features without unnecessary delays.
+- As a developer, I want clear, concise, and regularly updated documentation, enabling me to understand and implement new features without unnecessary delays.

 2. Players (End Users)
 - As a player, I want the game to have the feature of saving the current progress so that I can restore the status after shutting down the game.